Remember when virtual events were touted as a temporary solution to keep us afloat for a few months?

 Luckily, there is still the virtual option.
 A virtual event platform is still as good a solution as ever to host your event online.

-Many companies are switching to virtual events
+Many companies successfully pivoted to (and will continue to rely on) virtual events

 Now, it makes sense that tech companies would easily switch to virtual events.
 After all, they’re already familiar with the necessary infrastructure.
 But what about other companies?